AminJ1989/EAE_Firmware/README.md

 ## Continuous Integration (GitHub Actions)

 The project uses GitHub Actions for automated CI testing.
-Builds the project on Ubuntu
+Builds the project on Ubuntu.
-Runs all unit tests (GoogleTest and CTest)
+Runs all unit tests (GoogleTest and CTest).
-Executes the main CLI simulation to verify correct behavior Workflow file:
+Executes the main CLI simulation to verify correct behavior.

+Workflow file:
 .github/workflows/ci.yml